maksimKorzh/wukong/README.md

 # Wukong
-Modular & didactic UCI chess engine written by Code Monkey King This project is no longer maintained, see Wukong JS instead - a javascript port of Wukong with UCI support: https://github.com/maksimKorzh/wukongJS
+Modular & didactic UCI chess engine written by Code Monkey King<br>
+This project is no longer maintained, see Wukong JS instead -<br>
+a javascript port of Wukong with UCI support: https://github.com/maksimKorzh/wukongJS

 # Strength CCRL 1474 ELO